Culture of Uttar Pradesh: Protected areas

 Some areas require a special permit for non-Indians to visit.

 Dress

 The people of Uttar Pradesh wear a variety of native- and Western-style dress.
-Traditional styles of dress include colourful draped garments – such as sari for women and dhoti or lungi for men – and tailored clothes such as salwar kameez for women and kurta-pyjama for men.
+Traditional styles of dress include colourful draped garments – such as sari and ghagra choli for women and dhoti or lungi for men – and tailored clothes such as salwar kameez for women and kurta-pyjama for men.
 Men also often sport a headgear like topi or pagri.
 Sherwani is a more formal male dress and is frequently worn along with chooridar on festive occasions.
 European-style trousers and shirts are also common among men.
 Young adults are most commonly found in jeans and t-shirts.

 Arts and crafts

-Uttar Pradesh's centres of art and craft include:
+Uttar Pradesh includes many historical and modern centres of artistic movements and crafts, and Allahabad (Prayagraj) is home to the National Institute of Art & Craft College.

+Textile arts

+Zardozi and chikankari are both traditions of embroidery that employ metal wire.

+Banarasi saris are similarly notable for their use of metal thread in weaving the brocade.